charly-palencia/create-react-app-blueprint/README.md

 After installation go into your new folder and run `npm run start`.
 That's all, your React + Redux project is ready to test!

-## Why should i use CRA-blueprint?
+## Why should I use CRA-blueprint?

 ## Support me